 In September 2019, the Company entered into a second amendment to the lease (the "Second Amendment").
 The Second Amendment added approximately 22,188 square feet to the existing space and extended the lease term of the entire premises by 16 months, or until April 2028.
 Fixed monthly rent for the expanded space will be incurred at a rate of \$62.80 per square foot per year beginning in January 2021, subject to annual increases of 2.5%.
 The Second Amendment includes a five-year option to extend the term.
-The Company is recognizing rent expense on a straight-line basis through the remaining extended term of the lease.

 Upon the execution of the Second Amendment, which was deemed to be a lease modification, the Company re-evaluated the assumptions made at the original lease commencement date.
 The Company determined the Second Amendment consists of two separate contracts under ASC 842.
 One contract is related to a new right-of-use for the expanded 22,188 square feet of space, which is to be accounted for as a new lease, and the other is related to the modification of term for the original 36,126 square feet of space.
 The Company recorded an additional right-of-use asset and lease liability upon lease commencement of the expanded space.
+In September 2020, the Company entered into a sublease agreement for the 22,188 square feet added under the Second Amendment at a fixed monthly rent of \$62.80 per square foot per year beginning in January 2021, subject to annual increases of 2.5%.
+The sublease term will continue through April 2028.
+The Company is recognizing rent expense on a straight-line basis through the remaining extended term of the respective leases.
+The head lease and the sublease will be accounted for as two separate contracts with the income from the sublease presented separately from the lease expense on the head lease.